Kevin Clifton

 Kevin James Clifton (born 13 October 1982) is an English professional dancer and actor, who was a professional dancer on the BBC TV series Strictly Come Dancing, having previously worked as an assistant choreographer.
-He has also featured on Burn the Floor.
+He has also featured on the live dance show Burn the Floor.
 He was given the nickname "Kevin from Grimsby" by Bruce Forsyth.

 Clifton appeared on Strictly Come Dancing from 2013 to 2019, appearing in every final except series fifteen and seventeen.
 Clifton won the sixteenth series with his celebrity partner Stacey Dooley, with whom he has been in a relationship since 2019.
-In March 2020, Clifton announced that he would not be returning to Strictly, saying that he wanted to focus on "other areas of his career."
+In March 2020, Clifton announced that he would not be returning to Strictly, stating that he wanted to focus on "other areas of his career."

 Since leaving Strictly, Clifton has appeared in multiple stage productions including the UK tours of Strictly Ballroom and Chicago.

 Early life

 Clifton started dancing ballroom and Latin as a child in his home village of Waltham, in the town of Grimsby, taught by his parents, former World Champions Keith and Judy Clifton.

 He competed nationally and internationally as a child initially partnering his sister Joanne.
 Later, when they both chose to move on to different partners he chose Latin as his primary dance style so as not to directly compete against his sister.
 He later became Youth World Number 1 in Latin.